Azure/cloud-scale-data-for-devs-guide/docs/send-notifications-with-azure-logic-apps.md

 1. Sign in with your Office 365 credentials.

-1. Put your email address in the .**To** list.
+1. Put your email address in the **To** list.

-1. For the subject, use **Contoso Product Update**.
+1. For the subject, use *Contoso Product Update*.

-1. For the body, use: "The following product is updated:".
+1. For the body, use: *The following product is updated:*.

 1. Add **Content** from the **Dynamic content** dialog.

 1. Select **Save**.

-1. Make some changes in the Pet Supplies products.
-These should add events to the event hub.
+1. As a test, make changes to Pet Supplies products.
+This should add events to the event hub.

 1. Select **Run Trigger**, then **Run**.